What is earned value management?

 Actual expenditure on a project

 Tracking the cost of the project might sound simple, but if there aren’t any systems implemented to do so, it can quickly get out of control.
-The project manager should create a document to track all expenses of the project and compare it to the planned budget.
+The project manager should create a document to track all expenses of the project and compare them to the planned budget.
 This can be done per project phase.

 Metrics to analyse performance